motionforge/Unreal-Engine-5-Game-Starter-Template/README.md

 4. Grid Material.
 5. The Volumetric clouds have a more built in advanced material applied.

+Plugins:
+1. Activated Volumetrics content (for a better cloud material).

 Unreal Engine: Setting up a new starter Template: https://youtu.be/qdYg9JAuLgU?si=hOwtzRECskFMDszg